pestphp/docs/higher-order-testing.md

 ---

-Although high-order testing may appear complicated, it is a technique that can significantly simplify your test suite's code.
+Although higher order testing may appear complicated, it is a technique that can significantly simplify your test suite's code.
 In the next section, we will discuss Pest's community video resources: [Video Resources](/docs/video-resources)